 Mosquito control has become more important with the arrival in Arizona of the West Nile Virus (WNV).
 WNV is a virus transmitted by the bite of a mosquito.
 WNV has been around a long time in Africa, West Asia and the Middle East.
 It was first found in the U.S. in New York in 1999 and since spread westward, arriving in Arizona’s mosquitoes in 2003.
-In 2015 there were 103 confirmed or probable WNV human cases in Arizona and 7 fatalities reported.
-In Pima County for 2015 there were 29 human cases.
+In 2017 there were 110 confirmed or probable WNV human cases in Arizona and 8 fatalities reported.
+In Pima County for 2017 there were 5 confirmed or probable WNV cases.

 What are the symptoms of a West Nile Virus Infection?

 Most people (80%) who are infected with WNV will have no symptoms.
 Up to 20% will show mild flu like symptoms lasting for 3 – 6 days.
 One out of 150 people infected will develop the serious illness called West Nile Encephalitis.
 People over the age of 50 are more susceptible.
 Symptoms can include high fever, headache, neck stiffness, coma, tremors, convulsions, muscle weakness, vision loss, numbness and paralysis.

 The best means of preventing WNV infection is to control the mosquito population and avoid mosquito bites.
 This webpage focuses on building occupants.
 If your job duties are primarily outdoors, please visit the websites cited at the end of this brochure for additional guidelines on wearing long sleeves/pants and using insect repellent containing DEET.